Confirmation in the Catholic Church

-Confirmation, in the Catholic Church, is one of the seven sacraments.
-It is also one of the three sacraments of initiation into the Catholic Church, the other two being Baptism and Holy Communion.
+Confirmation in the Catholic Church is one of the seven sacraments.
+It is also one of the three sacraments of initiation into the Catholic Church, the other two being Baptism and First Communion.

 Description

-The Catechism of the Catholic Church states:

-It is evident from its celebration that the effect of the sacrament of Confirmation is the special outpouring of the Holy Spirit as once granted to the apostles on the day of Pentecost...
+The Catechism of the Catholic Church states:It is evident from its celebration that the effect of the sacrament of Confirmation is the special outpouring of the Holy Spirit as once granted to the apostles on the day of Pentecost ...
 Recall then that you have received the spiritual seal, the spirit of wisdom and understanding, the spirit of right judgment and courage, the spirit of knowledge and reverence, the spirit of holy fear in God's presence.
 Guard what you have received.
 God the Father has marked you with his sign; Christ the Lord has confirmed you and has placed his pledge, the Spirit, in your hearts.